outlook/vobject-js/docs/vobject/event.md

 ##### event.getLastModified() [`RFC`](http://tools.ietf.org/html/rfc5545#section-3.8.7.3)

-- **returns** a string representation of the last modified date for the event
+- **returns** a string representation of the last modified date for the event or `undefined` by default

 -----------------------------------------------------------------------------------------